 Main ingredients of miso soup

-Two ingredients are mandatory to make a miso soup: dashi and miso.
+Two ingredients are essential to make a miso soup: dashi and miso.
 But what are they?

-The dashi, basically speaking is all the liquid part of a broth.
-This is because only the flavored broth liquid is used.
+The dashi, basically speaking, is all the liquid part of a broth.
+This is because only the liquid from the broth with flavor is used.
 There are no pieces.
-It can be made by cooking meat, fish bones or chicken, which are not used in main dishes, in addition to vegetables, herbs and seaweed.
-Not all of these or other ingredients are always used.
+It can be made by cooking meats, fish bones, or chicken that are not used in main dishes, along with vegetables, herbs, and seaweeds.
+Not all these or other ingredients are always used.

-But when you want a dashi thicker and richer in flavor, meat and bones cannot be missed.
-Since it is through cooking the bones that collagen is extracted, which leaves the dashi with a firm look.
-You can make your own dashi, but it is easily found dashi in powder.
+But when you want a thicker and richer flavored dashi, meat and bones are essential.
+It is through the cooking of the bones that collagen is extracted, which gives the dashi a firm appearance.
+You can make your own dashi, but powdered dashi is easily found.

-already the miso is made from fermented soybeans.
-Soybean fermentation is obtained through the fungus Aspergillus oryzae or 麹菌, kōji-kin, also used in almost every fermentation process in Japan, including sake.
-Despite being the main ingredient of the mission, soy is almost always accompanied by other grains, such as rice and barley, for example.
+The miso is made from fermented soybeans.
+The fermentation of soybeans is achieved through the fungus Aspergillus oryzae or 麹菌, kōji-kin, which is also used in almost every fermentation process in Japan, including sake.
+Even though it is the main ingredient of miso, soybeans are almost always accompanied by other grains, such as rice and barley, for example.

-The texture, flavor and color of the mission are almost always defined by fermentation time.
-The longer the fermentation time, the firmer the mission, with a stronger flavor and color.
+The texture, flavor, and color of misso are almost always defined by the fermentation time.
+The longer the fermentation time, the firmer the misso becomes, with a stronger flavor and color as well.

 Miso or Miso? - The term in Japanese is written without elongation, with only one S, but to facilitate the pronunciation in English, we sometimes find it written with two SS.
-O misoshiru is a Japanese word, while missochiro soup is a word adapted to Portuguese.
+O misoshiru is a Japanese word, while missoshiro is a word adapted to Portuguese.

 Solid Miso Soup Ingredients